Sanix-Darker/oscar/clients/java (for android)/README.md

 ## How to test:

-You can Run Test.java to see what happens!
+You can Run Test.java(Available on ./Oscartoki/Test.java) to see what happens!

+## IMPORTANT NOTE:

+IN PRODUCTION, YOU "CAN" USE THE COMPILED VERSION "JAR" AVAILABLE IN (./dist/Oscartoki.jar) AS A LIBRARY TO IMPORT IN THE PROJECT.

 ## Author